sydneysegal/final/README.md

 ### How did the total number of California kindergarten students with vaccine exemptions change over time, from 2000 to 2015?
 Personal belief exemptions?
 1. Use StudentData.csv in Google Sheets
-2. Click in the upper left corner of the sheet, go to the "Data" tab, click "Pivot table," then click "CREATE" to create a pivot table from the *entire* data set
+2. Create a pivot table from the *entire* data set
 3. Add "year" to the "Rows" section of the pivot table settings and select "ascending order"
 4. Add "year" to the "Filters" section of the pivot table settings and select only 2000 and 2015
 5. Add "n," "Exempt Sum," and "nPBE" to the "Values" section of the pivot table settings, making sure that they are summarized by "SUM"
-6. Create a new sheet by pressing the "+" button in the bottom left of the Google Sheets program
+6. Create a new sheet
 7. Copy and paste all of the white cells from the pivot table into this new sheet, leaving room for new headers
 8. Write the titles for the old headers in the new sheet (Year, n, Exempt Sum, nPBE)
 9. Create a new row below the table titled "Percent Change"
 10. Use the following formula to calculate the percent change in the total number of exemptions and number of personal belief exemptions from the 2000 school year to the 2015 school year: =(NEW-OLD)/OLD
     1. In cell C6, type "=(10142-10225)/10225" then press enter
     2. In cell D6, type "=(9226-9654)/9654" then press enter
-10. Change the decimals calculated into percentages by clicking "format as %" in the tool bar
+10. Change the decimals calculated into percentages
 12. **_From the 2000-2001 school year to the 2015-2016 school year, the total number of vaccination exemptions decreased by 0.81%; the total number of personal belief exemptions decreased by 4.43%_**